lsst-sitcom/sitcomtn-003/index.rst

    def ccs2dvcs(x,y,z):
        return y,x,z

 The wavefront sensors are rotated on the focal plane.
 The wavefront sensor images we get from the DAQ will need to be rotated to be put into the CCS.
-See `here in the IM code <https://github.com/bxin/IM/blob/9d74b83eb15021e91d27bf96aa262ff378550818/source/aosWFS.py#L402>`__ or `here in ts_wep code <https://github.com/lsst-ts/ts_wep/blob/master/python/lsst/ts/wep/WepController.py#L408-L421>`__.
+See `here in the IM code <https://github.com/bxin/IM/blob/9d74b83eb15021e91d27bf96aa262ff378550818/source/aosWFS.py#L402>`__ or `here in ts_wep code <https://github.com/lsst-ts/ts_wep/blob/master/python/lsst/ts/wep/WepController.py#L408-L421>`__
+~\footnote{The rotations for the real images from the DAQ may need to be different, because whether or not the DAQ does the rotation for us is TBD.}.
 The `cwfs <https://github.com/bxin/cwfs>`__ code was developed initially for R44.
 The mask parameter interpolation and off-axis distortion coefficients interpolation were initially modeled for R44 as well.
 We then rely on the axi-symmetry of the optical system to deal with the other wavefront sensors - we rotate a wavefront sensors by a multiple of 90 degrees to get it to the R44 position, do all the interpolations we need to get proper parameters, then rotate back to its true location.

 When the telescope points at zenith, with zero azimuth angle, the OCS +y will point to south, and OCS +x will point to west.
 If a source in the sky starts from the bore sight and moves north (increating Declination), it is going to show up on the detector as moving in +y in the CCS (see off-axis raytrace in the figure below).
 If a source in the sky starts from the bore sight and moves east (increasing Right Ascension), it is going to show up on the detector as moving in +x in the CCS.
 Therefore, relative to R22, sources on R44 have larger Ra and Dec values.